 Our client was left with permanent injuries that have impaired his quality of life.

 Our client required to pay for dental treatment at a cost of over £4000.
 In addition, he had miscellaneous costs of in excess of £2800 which included replacement clothing, specialist cycling equipment and damaged personal effects.

 Cycling helmet- the importance of wearing one for our client

-In addition to wearing a cycling helmet our client was also wearing high visibility clothing thereby meeting all recommendations for taking all precautions as set out by the Highway Code.
-Despite taking all these common sense and sensible precautions the car driver was negligent in the overtaking and left-hand turn manoeuvre.
+In addition to wearing a cycling helmet, our client was also wearing high visibility clothing thereby meeting all recommendations for taking all precautions as set out by the Highway Code.
+Despite taking all these common senses and sensible precautions the car driver was negligent in the overtaking and left-hand turn manoeuvre.
 Her driving did not give our client a chance to avoid the injuries he sustained.

 Damages recovered for our cyclist client

 In this accident, the car driver failed in a number of duties of care owed to our client.
 As a result of this failure, our client suffered serious injury and significant loss.
 The law states that all loss and injury that is reasonably foreseeable can be recovered from a negligent party - in this case, the car driver.